 It’s in the Top Five list of age-old questions.
 We all want the answer to that one, along with:

 - What’s the secret to inner peace?

-What’s the secret to sweet old doggie breath?
+- What’s the secret to sweet-smelling doggie breath?

 I know I’ve only listed four of the top five.
-I’ll bet you can imagine what the other one is.
+I’ll let you imagine what the other one is.

 Don’t overcook it.

-I use skin-on, boneless breasts here because my offspring make annoying whining sounds whenever they find those dark, mysterious bits close to the bone that could signify poisonous chicken bloodletting.
-Whatever.
-The chicken turns out juicy and delicious nonetheless.
+I use skin-on, boneless breasts here (sometimes my offspring make annoying whining sounds whenever they find those dark, mysterious bits close to the bone).
+Fresh rosemary and lemon add that simple Tuscan-style touch that every eater in the house seems to love.

 Yield 4 servings

-Serve the chicken on a platter over arugula greens.
+Serve the chicken on a platter over arugula or other baby greens.